Blanchardville / Hollandale Area Fund

 |Hours: Mondays 9:00 am– 2:00 pm & 4:30 pm– 7:30 pm Wednesdays 9:00 am– 5:00 pm Thursdays Noon — 7:00 pm Saturday 9:00 am– 1 pm||Materials Available: Audio-books, Adult and Children’s fiction and nonfiction titles, Area History, Large Print Books, Magazines, Newspapers, and VideosServices Available: Community Career Center, Copy Machine, Home Delivery, Hot-Mail, Interlibrary Loan, Internet Access, Meeting Room Space, Pre-School Storytime, Summer Programs for children, and Word-Processing Please Call with any questions|

 Blanchardville Woman’s Club

-HEALTH SCHOLARSHIP Each year the Woman’s Club awards a $200 Health Scholarship to a student in their sophomore year or above of college who will be going into the field of health care.
+HEALTH SCHOLARSHIP Each year the Woman’s Club awards a $200 Health Scholarship to a student entering or currently enrolled in the field of health care.
 Contact one of the Officers below for more information and an application.